Depositing and Reporting Withheld Taxes: Kansas

 - Kansas requires that all employers file reports and deposit withheld taxes by electronic funds transfer (EFT).
 The state offers two options for depositing and reporting by EFT.
 See Electronic Deposit Requirements.

 - Kansas employers are required to file an annual reconciliation return by January 31.
 See Annual Reconciliation Forms and Filing Deadlines.

 - Employers filing a certain number of Forms W-2, Wage and Tax Statement, must file them with the state electroncially by January 31.
-See Electronic Form W-2 Reporting Requirements
+See Form W-2 Filing Requirements